vadosnaprimer/pspkvm/trunk/Readme.txt

 	2/8 (UP/DOWN by default)                -> Prev/Next page of candidate chinese chars
 	5 (SHIFT+CIRCLE by default)             -> Confirm selected chinese char
 	CLEAR (SHIFT+CROSS by default)          -> Backspace

+- Use FreeType2 font files
+	You can have 3 type of fonts: System, Proportional and Monospace.
+Copy your .ttf files into ms0:/PSP/GAME/PSPKVM and rename them as below:
+	System font: sys.ttf
+	Proportional font: pro.ttf
+	Monospace font: mono.ttf
+	If pro.ttf or mono.ttf is not found, sys.ttf will be used automatically; If no any of three font files are found, internal built-in font will be used.